 Oh, my, god.
 Becky, look at her book.

-so big.
+It is so big.
 You could, like,

 Fend off a rabid jaguar.